 Don’t clean your case with water, which can contain impurities and microorganisms.
 Also, don’t leave your case near the toilet or in humid places, which allow mildew and germs to build up.

 Finally, your eye doctor is your ally in keeping your eyes and vision at their peak.
-Chat with him or her annually to make sure your contact lenses and care system are still appropriate for your eyes and lifestyle.
+Chat with your eye doctor annually to make sure your contact lenses and care system are still appropriate for your eyes and lifestyle.
+Don't have an eye doctor, use our tool to find one.